ese-msc/c-primer/part_two/03_control.md

 }
 ```

-In the apove example the code will choose which functions to call depending on if `my_label` is 1,2,3 or something else.
+In the above example, the code will choose which functions to call depending on if `my_label` is 1,2,3 or something else.
 Note that without the `break` statements execution will "fall through" from `case` statement blocks at the top down to the ones at the bottom, which in this example would mean `my_cool_function_one` and `my_cool_function_two` being called twice.
 This is slightly different to the Python `match` statement, which will only execute the first matching case.

 ## Summary

 We've now had a brief look at many of the ways you can control the logical flow of a C++ program, and seen that many of them are similar to the patterns you know from Python.
-In the next section we will take a deeper look at functions specifically, including their syntax, how to call them and ways they are used.
+In the next section we will take a deeper look at functions specifically, including their syntax, how to call them, and ways they are used.